KaeroDot/EPMDigitalITsw/gui/proc_SAMMU_waveform_gui_help.md

 - Input field "Signal frequency (Hz)" is used to input an estimate of the signal frequency, that is used in the calculation algorithms.
 E.g. for power measurement 50 Hz is sufficient estimate.
+- Inputs and selections "Method", "Denominator", "Maximum relative amplitude error" and "Samples per period of the signal" are relevant to the selected algorithm.
+For details please take a look at the documentation of the algorithms.
 - Button "Calculate" runs the calculation.
 - Button "Help" shows this help.

 ## Data file formats

 The script can process data files with the following content:

 1. csv (comma separated file) with a vectors of numbers representing a record,